catenax-ng/tx-traceability-foss/docs/e2e.md

   - cypress-run-firefox
   - cypress-run-webkit
 - every thread as a part of result has an Artifact section with cypress generated files like videos or screenshots. we can download zip file with those files and open video/screenshot to check what happened.

+### Xray (Jira) integration

+#### Cucumber scenarios in Xray

+- in first initial step "install" we fetch .feature files from Xray by scripts/xray_download_feature_files.sh
+- then every cypress browser execution use these scenarios
+- we keep a package with downloaded scenarios as artifact in Github job (named: cypress - e2e)

+#### Xray Test Execution Reports

+- after every cypress browser execution we generate test results in cucumber format (we use cypress/cucumber-json-formatter: https://github.com/badeball/cypress-cucumber-preprocessor/blob/master/docs/json-report.md)
+- those test executions results are imported to Xray by this script: scripts/xray_push_test_results.sh
+- IMPORTANT! - we don't send reports if the job was triggered by PR event